o19s/elasticsearch-learning-to-rank/docs/core-concepts.rst

 - How will you A/B test your model vs your current solution?
 What KPIs will determine success in your search system.

 Of course, please don't hesitate to seek out the services of `OpenSource Connection <http://opensourceconnections.com/services>`, sponsors of this plugin, as we work with organizations to explore these issues.

+Next up, see how exactly this plugin's functionality fits into a learning to rank system: :doc:`fits-in`.